Visualize, discover, and act on your Stripe payment and payout data with metrics and metric dashboards!

 Tip: APIs for some services include "StartDate" and "EndDate" as optional data view filters.
 Applying filters here, at the query (source) level, rather than later at the query results level can improve efficiency and simplify data handling.

-- Under Columns, select the checkboxes beside the columns you want to include in your modelled data source.
+- Under Columns, select the checkboxes beside the columns you want to include in your data feed.

 Tip: Columns represent the fields that are available for the data view you selected above.
 Each item you choose will display as a column in the data preview table.
 If there are a lot of columns to choose from and you know what you’re looking for, start typing the column name into the search box.
 You can add up to 30 columns for each data view.